mlatcl/mlatcl.github.io/_availableprojects/2024-06-07-aditya-proposals.md

   - MPhil
   - prtiii
 overview: >-
-  Each of the **five** following projects involves understanding and extending an existing probabilistic model commonly used in a scientific context to improve usability and model understanding.
+  Each of the **six** following projects involves understanding and extending an existing probabilistic model commonly used in a scientific context to improve usability and model understanding.
 Please email me (ar847@cam.ac.uk) if interested.